 The danger at the end of the year is that we can get trapped looking backwards at the mistakes, the lost opportunities, the wish I could have and the if onlys.

-You might grab a drink, put on whatever Netflix arrived that day, flop on the couch and tell yourself that next year will be different.
+You might grab a drink, put on whatever your Netflix binge of choice is, flop on the couch, like some Facebook posts and tell yourself that next year will be different.

 Except maybe you said that last year.